Last Updated on October 10, 2023 by Editorial Team

 Number Sense is usually weak in people with dyscalculia.
 Good number sense skill is a must for performing complex mathematical operations and functions.
-Kids with dyscalculia often struggles with these basic skills.
+Kids with dyscalculia often struggle with these basic skills.
 Early adaptation of a new learning process is one way to deal with it.

 10. 2 For 2: Connect the Numbers Puzzle